-We offer free domestic shipping within the United States on orders of $60 or more
+Free domestic US shipping on orders of $60

 Commando Kieffer D-Day 1944